igorlovric/Tampermonkey-Philips-InCenter/README.md

 - **Download** – Download the currently loaded PDF
 - **Text** – Add text annotations
-- **Draw** – Enable a drawing mode for annotations (freehand)
+- **Draw** – Enable a drawing mode for annotations (freehand) In addition, the script also adds a download link for available video materials directly on the page, making it easier to save and access training or educational videos from the platform.

 ## 🧩 Features

 ✅ Adds user-friendly buttons directly to the PDF toolbar

+✅ Adds a “Download Video” button at the top of the page

 ✅ Adds additional options to dropdown menu